druckdev/dotfiles/README.md

 [meta/archive][9]) and then dotbot places symlinks in the appropriate places for the different files and folders in this repository.

+The scripts and configuration files depend on following programs/packages:

+ - fzf (is installed manually)
+ - moreutils (pee, sponge, ...)

 To start the installation run:

 ```sh